urd00m/rostalker/README.md

 ### Please note
 The two devices begin used are a HP notebook running ubuntu 16.04 LTS and a ubuntu 16.04 64 bit virtual machine in virtual box

 # TODO
-1. Communicate custom messages
-2. test out the rostopic feature, does it go both ways? can the master be told information from the slave and vice versa?
+1. services for the turtlesim
+2. commuicate data
+3. synchronize protocols between 2 different computers 4, create a readable README

 # Turtletest commands
 Master: